What is inflammation in the body? Chronic inflammation will cause multiple health risks: Learn how to reduce inflammation and improve health.

 With short term or acute inflammation there are signs such as:

-However, some deep inflammation or inflammation in some organs will not produce these signs.
+So the danger is that some deep inflammation or inflammation in some organs will not produce these signs.

-Chronic or long term inflammation produces other signs which are often more generalized:
+Further, Chronic or long term inflammation produces other signs which are often more generalized:

 These health problems are also associated with inflammation and include: